redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

             headerColor2: 'rgb(255 246 140)'
             navigationIndicatorColor: '#f4eea9'
    ```
+**Step 4: Redeploy the pod with new secrets**

+8. Inject the secret into your deployment
+   - In your OpenShift console, click on Workloads > Deployments
+   - In the "All values from existing ConfigMaps or Secrets" section, add "logo-secret" and save it (This will redeploy the pod with your updated logo and styles.
+This takes few minutes to redeploy)

-6. Upgrade the helm deployment by including this logo-secret under  extraEnvVarsSecrets
+Or upgrade the helm deployment by including this logo-secret under  extraEnvVarsSecrets

     ```yaml
         extraEnvVarsSecrets: